Quivers with potentials for Grassmannian cluster algebras

 where the sum ranges over all pairs of arrows $\alpha$ and $\beta$ with $s(\alpha)=t(\beta)=i$.
+Then $\widetilde{\mu}_i(Q,F,W)$ is an irredundant IQP.
 We denote by $\mu_i(Q,F,W)$ the reduced part of $\widetilde{\mu}_i(Q,F,W)$, and call $\mu_i$ the \emph{mutation} of $(Q,F,W)$ at the vertex $i$.
 We call two IQPs {\em mutation equivalent} if one can be obtained from another by iterated mutations.
 Note that the mutation equivalence is an equivalent relation on the set of right-equivalence classes of IQPs.